JDoddsNAIT/Unity-Scripts/README.md

 This repository is for my own unity scripts.
 You can find all kinds of scripts here, all designed to be as modular as possible.
 Each folder will contain a `📝README.md` file containing the requirements, documentation, and source code, along with a `📄.unitypackage` file for you to import into the Unity editor.

+Some packages may also include a `📁Sample` folder, containing assets and an example scene that demonstrates the script's utility.

 ## Scripts

 There are two kinds of scripts in this repository: **Independant**, and **Dependant**.